 Spies Like Us: Logline

-US intelligence promote two incompetents, give them perfunctory training and send them to draw attention away from real spies.
+US intelligence promotes two incompetents, gives them perfunctory training, and sends them to draw attention away from real spies.
 But when the real spies are killed, the hapless dupes must carry out the mission for real.

 Spies Like Us: Plot Summary

-An American intelligence agency (disguised as the Ace Tomato Company) has located a new model of Soviet ICBM launcher and decides to send an elite team of secret agents to investigate it.
-But Soviet counter-intelligence has been having a lot of success, so the agency decide to find a couple of expendable employees, train them as spies and send them to draw attention away from the real mission.
+An American intelligence agency (disguised as the Ace Tomato Company) has located a new model of Soviet ICBM launcher and sends an elite team of secret agents to investigate it.
+But Soviet counter-intelligence has been having a lot of success, so the agency decides to find a couple of expendable employees, train them as spies and send them to draw attention away from the real mission.

-Despite being a genius, Austin Millbarge works in a low level job in the Pentagon.
-Emmett Fitz-Hume is the son of an diplomat who doesn’t take his job seriously.
+Despite being a genius, Austin Millbarge works in a low-level job in the Pentagon.
+Emmett Fitz-Hume is the son of a diplomat and doesn’t take his job seriously.
 They both take the foreign service exam.
 Fitz-Hume tries to cheat, Millbarge becomes involved and they both fail.
 This makes them ideal patsies.

-The two are given perfunctory spy training at a special forces base and then parachuted into Pakistan.
-They are immediately picked up by KGB agents posing as their contacts, but escape.
-They’re then captured by tribesmen and rescued by a United Nations medical team, that includes a beautiful doctor, Karen Boyer, who Fitz-Hume immediately falls in love with.
+The hapless pair are given perfunctory spy training at a special forces base and then parachuted into Pakistan.
+There, they’re immediately picked up by KGB agents posing as their contacts, but escape.
+They’re then captured by tribesmen and rescued by a United Nations medical team that includes a beautiful doctor, Karen Boyer, who Fitz-Hume immediately falls in love with.
 They pose as surgeons, but after a failed operation on a tribesman, they have to flee again.

-They contact their controller, who is surprised to discover they are still alive, but keeps up the pretence by ordering them into the Soviet Union.
+They contact their controller, who’s surprised to discover they are still alive, but keeps up the pretence by ordering them into the Soviet Union.
 They see Karen and one of the other UN medics, and realise they must be the real spies.
-They follow them across the mountains and into the Soviet Union.
-At the border, Fitz-Hume is captured by the guards.
+After following them across the mountains and over the border into the Soviet Union, Fitz-Hume is captured.
 The other spy is killed and so Karen teams up with Millbarge to rescue Fitz-Hume.
-She persuades them to help her complete the mission.
+She persuades the pair of them to help her complete the mission.

-Disguised as aliens., the three spies find the ICBM they were ordered to locate and tranquillise the guards.
+Disguised as aliens, the three spies find the ICBM launcher they were ordered to locate and tranquillise the guards.

 The spies’ controller orders them to enter some instructions into the launcher. [blackout]This results in the ICBM launching. [/blackout]